Wasiq54/Cmydas-Assembly-Derived-TruthSet/methods.md

 Tool Versions and Sources:
 ------------------------------------------------------------

-1. fastp v0.23.4 — OpenGene GitHub
+fastp v0.23.4 — OpenGene GitHub
+command
+ /usr/bin/time -v fastp \
+  -i W1-A_1.fastq.gz \
+  -I W1-A_2.fastq.gz \
+  -o W1-A_1_trimmed.fastq.gz \
+  -O W1-A_2_trimmed.fastq.gz \
+  --thread 16 \
+  --html fastp_report.html \
+  --json fastp_report.json \
+  2> fastp_runtime.txt

 ------------------------------------------------------------

 Workflow and Rationale
-All five trimmers were applied to both the normal (CH-NORMS1) and abnormal (Ab-NormS2) datasets to compare performance in adapter removal, read retention, and GC content preservation.
-Among them, fastp (v0.23.4) demonstrated the best overall balance of speed, accuracy, and comprehensive reporting.
+ fastp (v0.23.4) demonstrated the best overall balance of speed, accuracy, and comprehensive reporting.
 Therefore, fastp-trimmed reads were selected for all downstream analyses, including alignment, variant calling, and benchmarking.

-The exact shell commands and parameters for each tool are provided in: scripts/commands_trimming_all_tools.txt
+The exact shell commands and parameters for each tool are provided in:

+scripts/commands_trimming_all_tools.txt

 Quality improvements were confirmed using FastQC (v0.11.9) and summarized with MultiQC (v1.15) after trimming.